 Feeling lonely doesn’t necessarily mean you have no one nearby.
 You may be surrounded by friends and family but still feel lonely.

-Loneliness is a deeply personal experience - unique to every individual.
+Loneliness is unique to every individual.
 It can have different causes and different consequences for each and every one of us.

 You may be lonely for a number of reasons:

-No one should have no one and yet 1.4 million older people feel cut off from society.
+1.4 million older people in th UK feel cut off from society.
 It's important to know that you're not alone.
+Your local Age UK Isle Of Wight is here.

-Over recent years we've gained a greater understanding of the impact loneliness has on our health.
+Over recent years Age UK Isle of Wight has gained a greater understanding of the impact loneliness has on our health.

-We now know that, for example, the effect of loneliness and isolation can be as harmful to our health as smoking 15 cigarettes a day, and is more damaging than obesity.
+We now know that, for example, the effect of loneliness and isolation can be as harmful to our health as smoking 15 cigarettes a day.
+Loneliness is associated with depression, sleep problems, hypertension, impaired cognitive health, heightened vascular resistance, psychological stress and mental health problems.